pyblish/apidocs/pages/Context.md

 ### Description

-The context encapsulates one or more [[Instance]]'s along with information about the current execution environment, such as the current user and time of day.
+The context encapsulates one or more [Instance](pages/Instance.md)'s along with information about the current execution environment, such as the current user and time of day.
 Publishing is performed by iterating over the members of a context.

 ```python
 # Psuedo-code